of the master design

 New Practices – Specific view of designers on complex questions

-Designers are increasingly contributing to solving complex issues.
+For good or for ill, designers are increasingly contributing to solving complex issues.
 Thereby they are not concerned with that one designed object, but with systemic thinking.
-Their thinking in longer lines ensures that they make a lasting contribution to change.
+Their thinking in longer lines means they can attempt to make a lasting contribution to change.

 New Practices – Which complex issues are addressed?